Indianeen/wu1-cv-Indianeen/src/index.md

 ## Professional experience (missions)

-    2558
+``2558``

 * **Battle of Installation 00, UNSC Marine, Installation 00**

-    Locating the Cartographer
+    - Locating the Cartographer

-    Attack and destroy Barrier Towers
+    - Attack and destroy Barrier Towers

-    Executing Prophet of Truth
+    - Executing Prophet of Truth

-    Deactivating the Halo Array.
+    - Deactivating the Halo Array.

-    Recovering Cortana
+    - Recovering Cortana

-    Destroying the Covenant holy city High Charity
+    - Destroying the Covenant holy city High Charity

-    2557
+``2557``

 * **Battle of Installation 05, UNSC Marine, Grave Mind, Installation 05**

-    Stop the covenant from firing the halo
+    - Stop the covenant from firing the halo

-        Assassinating Prophet of Regret
+        - Assassinating Prophet of Regret

-        Locating the Index
+        - Locating the Index

-        Follow Prophet of Truth
+        - Follow Prophet of Truth

-    2552
+``2552``

 * **Battle of Earth, UNSC Marine, The solar system (Earth)**

-    Protecting Earth
+    - Protecting Earth

-    Capturing and disarming antimatter bomb
+    - Capturing and disarming antimatter bomb

-    Returning the bomb to the Covenant (Destroying the assult carrier Day of Jubilation)
+    - Returning the bomb to the Covenant (Destroying the assult carrier Day of Jubilation)

-    Destroying Scarab
+    - Destroying Scarab

-    Follow Prophet of Regret
+    - Follow Prophet of Regret

-    2552
+``2552``

 * **Battle of Installation 04, UNSC Marine, Halo Installation 04**

-    Protecting the artificial intelligence Cortana from the Covenant
+    - Protecting the artificial intelligence Cortana from the Covenant

-    Rescuing survivors
+    - Rescuing survivors

-    Explore and understand the ring
+    - Explore and understand the ring

-    Fight back the Flood
+    - Fight back the Flood

-    Rescuing Captain Keyes
+    - Rescuing Captain Keyes

-    Destroying Halo before it fires
+    - Destroying Halo before it fires

 ## Education
+> **Military training & education** <p>
+>*Elysium City Primary Education Facility Number 119*

 ## Skills